lugia19/sd-embeds-stuff/README.md

 Additional tags to help bitchy embeddings
 ------
 Some of the embeddings are not very cooperative.
-This can be due to confusion in the training data (Alice_MGQ, for example, has both a human form and a lamia form).
+This can be due to confusion in the training data (The Alice one, for example, has both a human form and a lamia form).
 You can use some additonal tags to help steer it in the right direction.

 Known bitchy embeddings and tags that help: